Luis García (footballer, born 1981)

-Luis García Fernández (/es/; born 6 February 1981) is a Spanish former professional footballer, currently manager of Segunda División club Las Palmas.
+Luis García Fernández (/es/; born 6 February 1981) is a Spanish former professional footballer, currently manager of Segunda División club Mallorca.
 Mainly a striker, he could also operate as a winger.

 Over nine seasons, he amassed La Liga totals of 329 matches and 73 goals, mainly with Espanyol with whom he won one Copa del Rey and reached the 2007 UEFA Cup final.
 He also spent five in years in Belgium at the service of Eupen.

 García earned seven caps for Spain in the late 2000s.
 He worked as a manager after retiring, notably being in charge of Espanyol and the Qatar national team.

 Club career

 Real Madrid

 García was born in Oviedo, Asturias.
 After representing three clubs as a youth he began his senior career with his last one, Real Madrid, first appearing with its C team then progressing in 2001 to Castilla in the Segunda División B.

-On 8 January 2003, García played his only official game for the main squad, as a late substitute for Esteban Cambiasso in the 3–3 draw away to Terrassa FC in the round of 16 of the Copa del Rey.
+On 8 January 2003, García played his only official game for the main squad, as a late substitute for Esteban Cambiasso in the 3–3 draw away to Terrassa in the round of 16 of the Copa del Rey.

 Murcia

-Released by Madrid in 2003, García joined Real Murcia CF, making his La Liga debut on 31 August and scoring a penalty in a 1–1 away draw against RC Celta de Vigo.
+Released by Madrid in 2003, García joined Real Murcia, making his La Liga debut on 31 August and scoring a penalty in a 1–1 away draw against Celta de Vigo.
 He finished his first season with 11 goals and appeared in all the matches, although the side would be relegated; on 16 May 2004, he netted twice in a 2–1 fruitless home win over his former employers.

 Espanyol

-The following season, García produced similar numbers at RCD Mallorca, who barely avoided relegation after ranking 17th and, in summer 2005, signed a five-year contract with RCD Espanyol, playing competitive 48 games in his debut campaign and adding 15 goals, including a brace in the 2006 Spanish Cup final, a 4–1 defeat of Real Zaragoza.
+The following season, García produced similar numbers at Mallorca, who barely avoided relegation after ranking 17th and, in summer 2005, signed a five-year contract with Espanyol, playing competitive 48 games in his debut campaign and adding 15 goals, including a brace in the 2006 Spanish Cup final, a 4–1 defeat of Real Zaragoza.
 In the ensuing summer, he extended his link until 2012.